2004 Madrid train bombings: Allegations of ETA involvement

 Anonymous protest: "The brave are brave as long as the coward wants".

 Immediate reactions to the attacks in Madrid were the several press conferences held by the Spanish prime minister José María Aznar involving ETA.
 The Spanish government maintained this theory for two days.
 Because the bombs were detonated three days before the general elections in Spain, the situation had many political interpretations.
 The United States also initially believed ETA was responsible, then questioning if Islamic extremists were responsible.
 Spain's third-largest newspaper, ABC, immediately labelled the attacks as "ETA's bloodiest attack."

 Due to the government theory, statements issued shortly after the Madrid attacks, including from lehendakari Juan José Ibarretxe identified ETA as the prime suspect, but the group, which usually claims responsibility for its actions, denied any involvement.
 Later evidence strongly pointed to the involvement of extremist Islamist groups, with the Moroccan Islamic Combatant Group named as a focus of investigations.

-Although ETA has a history of mounting bomb attacks in Madrid, the 11 March attacks exceeded any attack previously attempted by a European organisation.
+Although ETA has a history of mounting bomb attacks in Madrid, 11 March attacks exceeded any attack previously attempted by a European organisation.
 This led some experts to point out that the tactics used were more typical of militant Islamic extremist groups, perhaps with a certain link to al-Qaeda, or maybe to a new generation of ETA activists using al-Qaeda as a role model.
 Observers also noted that ETA customarily, but not always, issues warnings before its mass bombings and that there had been no warning for this attack.
 Europol director Jürgen Storbeck commented that the bombings "could have been ETA...
 But we're dealing with an attack that doesn't correspond to the modus operandi they have adopted up to now".

 Political analysts believe ETA's guilt would have strengthened the PP's chances of being re-elected, as this would have been regarded as the death throes of a terrorist organisation reduced to desperate measures by the strong anti-terrorist policy of the Aznar government.
 On the other hand, an Islamic extremist attack would have been perceived as the direct result of Spain's involvement in Iraq, an unpopular war that had not been approved by the Spanish Parliament.